Robert-Study/Rotating-Compensator-Ellipsometry/README.md

 The analysis formed one technical component of an eight-person nanophysics group project investigating thin films and surface plasmon resonance.

-As **Project Leader**, I coordinated experimental planning, project milestones and technical discussions across the group while also developing the ellipsometry analysis pipeline.
+As **Project Leader**, I coordinated experimental planning, project milestones and technical discussions across the group while developing the ellipsometry analysis pipeline.

 The wider project investigated gold and silver thin films produced using magnetron sputtering and compared experimental measurements with optical simulations.